darakuneko/gpk-utility/README.md

   - Minimize to tray when closed
   - Start minimized to tray
 - Language Settings: Change the application language.
+- Updates: Information on the latest 10 updates.

 ## Usage